ljaviertovar/robot-game-challenge/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Navigate into the project directory: `cd <project-name>`
-3. Install the dependencies: `npm install`
+3. Install the dependencies: `pnpm install`

 ## Usage